Happy Australia Day!

-And when you raise a glass later today, it might well be one of the global suite of products that’s part of Treasury Wine Estates’ local and international portfolio.
+And when you raise a glass later today, it might well be one of the global suite of products that’s part of Treasury Wine Estates’ (I own shares) local and international portfolio.
 If you pick up a paper, watch a movie or flick on the business news, there’s a decent chance you’re engaging with the News Corp / 21st Century Fox empire, born from a single newspaper in Adelaide.

 Plus, we’ll claim Xero.
 Sure, the Kiwis reckon it’s theirs, but they also claim pavlova, Phar Lap, Russell Crowe and Crowded House, so they have form…